A reader asked:

 3. Get refunds from affordability complaints

-If you have credit cards, catalogues, loans or overdrafts going into your DMP, think about whether you can make affordability complaints.
-See affordability complaint articles where there is a different article for each type of debt, with a template letter you can use.
+If you have credit cards, catalogues, loans or overdrafts going into your DMP, think about making affordability complaints.
+See affordability complaint articles where there are details for each type of debt, with template letters you can use.

 Winning an affordability complaint will result in the debt in your DMP being reduced or cleared – so the DMP will end sooner.
 You can also make complaints about other debts that have been settled in the last few years.
 There if you win any you will get a cash refund.